Click on the image of any rune to view interpretations garnered from multiple sources and personal reflection/meditation.

 References used (in part) for the interpretations within these pages can be found by clicking the button below.
 Some interpretations are based on shamanic journeying, visualizations, and personal reflection.

 Above are links to a revised approach towards understanding the Elder Futhark with an attempt to minimize the dualistic dichotomies apparent in most books and sites on runes.
 They will be added, in order, after I have spent time consulting a number of experts as well as reaching out to the spirit world and adding my own personal interpretations based on those experiences and the insight gleaned from those ecstatic states.
-If one of the twenty-four Elder Futhark runes is not present above, it means I have not gotten around to meditating on it and/or collecting the information necessary to make a complete page for the rune.

 While a number of experts will argue that some runestaves have negative or reversed “murkstave” interpretations of a given rune, with no clear agreement on which or the method of determining when a rune should be read with the myrkur definition — in my thinking there is no real reason to consider a rune to have negative or positive connotations embedded in the interpretation.
 In most cases, “positive” and “negative” are relative terms.